 The array of internet options available to the average Aussie is getting to the point of being overwhelming, especially if you're just after the cheapest plan going.
 Thankfully, we've done the hard yards and sifted through all the fine-print to figure out which ones offer the most genuine value for your dollar.

-Whether it's NBN, ADSL or cable, there's a wide variety of pricing tiers available and they all come with quirks and caveats that you'll need to look out for.
+For those looking to sign up to the NBN for less, there's a wide variety of pricing tiers available and they all come with quirks and caveats that you'll need to look out for.
 Start up fees, lock-in contracts, compulsory modem purchases – we've done the maths to find you the best deal.

-Cheapest NBN plans
+Editor's pick: Cheapest NBN plan

 Total minimum cost is $569.82 over 18 months